 Understanding Instagram metrics to help grow your business online

 Up until the last five years, businesses would have had to spend a lot of money attempting to gauge and understand the habits of their customers.
 Businesses would have to do focus groups, phone polls, and very expensive market research.
-Now, even the smallest business owners have access to far more information about their customers than ever before.
+Now, even the smallest business owners have access to far more information about their customers than ever before and instagram metrics can help with this.
 All you need to know is what it is and how to use it.